EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ]

 ```

+The key part you need to check is that you have two commitments with value 9 and value 2, status is `Unspent`.
 So far, we verified that current `blockchain_assets/contracts/Nightfall.sol` works in the way we expect.

+Notice that, at the time of writing this document, we restart the test over and over so information such as salt might not be consistant in the example, but it should not affect how we conduct the tests.

 Don't stop your docker.
 But add these contracts in: `blockchain_assets/contracts/NightfallV3.sol`, `blockchain_assets/script/UpgradeNightfallV3.s.sol`.